john-b-edwards/johnedwards/content/blog/aoc_2024_week_three.md

 ### Part One

 This one was positively devilish!
 Here, we were provided with a computer of sorts.
-The computer knows eight instructions--a function that takes in an argument.
-The argument can refer to either one of the values stored in the register or it can refer to the value itself.
+The computer knows eight "instructions", defined as a function that takes in an argument.
+The argument can refer to either one of the values stored in the register or it can refer to the literal value of the argument itself.
 Our input consists of initial values to the register as well as a "program" consisting of instructions for executing certain functions in order with these arguments.

 The first part simply asked us to determine the output of the program.
-For this, I wrote a function that reflected literally the functions and modified the values stored in the register.
+For this, I simply converted the written instructions into a Julia function and ran it with the inputs provided.

 ``` julia
 function computer(A, prog)